clarabridges/playdb/README.md

 - COUNT {value}
 - END
 - BEGIN
-- ROLLBACK [**VIEW**] - optional parameter for seeing the operations being rolled back]
+- ROLLBACK [**VIEW**] - optional parameter for seeing the operations being rolled back
 - COMMIT
 - **SHOW** - additional command for introspection into the state of the database (state, transactions, transactioned operations, counts)

 #### Performance considerations

-All data structures selected for storage of data, ledger of transactional operations, and totals per value have an average operational performance of O(1)* for insertions, deletions, and access.
+All data structures selected for storage of data, ledger of transactional operations, and totals per value have an amortized operational performance of O(1)* for insertions, deletions, and access.

 Data structures used:
 - HashMap